zuozhenggh/learning-library/developer-library/apex/remote-data-source/5-adding-chart/5-adding-chart.md

 ### Background Information
 The Big Mac Index includes data for countries over the last 20 years.
 Therefore, to better visualize trends in a country's exchange rate over time it would be highly beneficial to create a chart that is country specific.

-Initially you will create a chart that displays the Dollar Exchange Rate for Australia (ISO = 'AUS').
+Initially you will create a chart that displays the Dollar Exchange Rate for Australia (COUNTRY_ISO = 'AUS').
 Then you will add additional data series.

 ## **STEP 1** – Create a New Page